A hybrid program over 10 weeks

 All this information is based on solid evidence, including my own practical experience and deep ongoing research.

-Ongoing value from the R.I.S.K. workshop
+Ongoing value from the R.I.S.K. program

 You’ll learn to live by the risk formula: